2079884FDavid/JTHTML/README.md

     1 directory, 1 file

-To add this library to your `myproject` run:
+To add this library to your `myproject` simply run the following command at the root of your repository (or wherever you keep your source code). *If you have a libraries directory (such as "lib") specifically for your project run the command inside that directory instead.*

     myproject$ git submodule add https://github.com/2079884FDavid/JTHTML.git

-*If you have a libraries directory for your project run the previous command in that directory instead.*
-To refer to the library from your source code simply use `import JTHTML.`
+To refer to the library from your source code simply use `import JTHTML.[module]`

 ### Update to latest library release